 Stages of the journey

-They are used to illustrate and organize a sequence of events, actions, and accompanying reactions.
+They illustrate and organize a sequence of events, actions, and accompanying reactions.
 They allow us to see the causes and mechanisms, to understand their recurring consequences.

-In each stage, it is necessary to take a very meticulous look at the changes occurring in the user's thinking, feeling, and behavior.
+In each stage, it is necessary to take a meticulous look at the changes in the user's thinking, feeling, and behavior.

 Features of User Journey